-2.25 The Radlett Character Assessment work established a density of 11 dwellings per hectare based on an analysis of residential plots.
-The survey of land uses underpins the area's residential character and its spatial organisation as a village, with the high street acting as the heart of local socio-economic and cultural life (see Figure 5, 6, 7b).
+2.25 The Radlett Character Assessment work established a density of 11 buildings per hectare based on an analysis of building units plots.
+The 11 building units per hectare is substantially lower than the UK National standard density for suburban districts, which is 20 units per hectare, does not follow typical outer London residential characteristics.
+The survey of land uses underpins the area's residential character and its spatial organisation as a village, with the high street acting as the heart of local socio-economic and cultural life (see Figure 5, 6, 7b on pages 19 and 21).
+The density varies significantly between the centre and other parts of the village.